 Section 2.
-All work and services performed in the bargaining unit connected with the handling or selling of merchandise to the public shall be performed exclusively by bargaining unit members except as provided below.
-Meat and delicatessen department employees, registered pharmacists, production bakers and demonstrators may continue to perform duties performed before May 1, 1982.
-Store Managers, Assistant Managers, Field Merchandisers can perform all duties in the store.
-Nothing in this Agreement shall be construed to prevent the
+All work and services performed in the bargaining unit connected with the handling or selling of merchandise to the public shall be performed exclusively by bargaining unit members except, registered pharmacists, production bakers and demonstrators may continue to perform duties performed before May 1,

-Employer from placing cash registers in the Deli Department of the store and from assigning the employees of such department to operate the register.
+1982.
+Store Managers, Assistant Store Managers, Second Assistant Managers, Department Managers and Field Merchandisers can perform all duties throughout the store.
+Nothing in this Agreement shall be construed to prevent the Employer from placing cash registers in the Deli Department of the store and from assigning the employees of such department to operate the register.